-6. To take advantage of this freedom, the Council must act in accordance with the Statutory Guidance issued by the Secretary of State.
-This guidance requires the Council to prepare, publish and maintain a Flexible Use of Capital Receipts Strategy, with future Strategies included within future Annual Budget documents.
-7. The Council produced its first strategy for 2022/23 The 2023/24 Strategy was revised in December 2023 to reflect the on-going transformation at the council.
-It is proposed that in 2024/25 there will be significant investment in transformational activity in order to support a sustainable council within the budget constraints.PROPOSED INVESTMENTS 8. flexible use of cap on the projects su a project and the ummarised in Table 1 be to £3.00M low.
-In som fit.
-In other qualifyin le cases atutory Guidance on the og transformation expenditure o, there is a direct link between roject contributes to enabling 9.
-Table 1 - Projects to be Funded from Flexible L Project Description Planned Capital Re (£M) eceipts Expected Savings 2023 /24 2024 /25 Automation Investment across the Council's processes to enable automation and improved efficiency 0.55 Efficiencies and savings through improved processes, automation and enabling more tasks to be undertaken via self-service.
+- 8. The Council will use the powers under the Government's Statutory Guidance on the flexible use of capital receipts, to fund up to £3.00M qualifying transformation expenditure on the projects summarised in Table 1 below.
+In some cases, there is a direct link between a project and the realisable financial benefit.
+In others, the project contributes to enabling the savings, requiring other existing resources. - 9.
+Table 1 Projects to be Funded from Flexible Use of Capital Receipts

+Planned Use of Project Description Capital Re ceipts Expected Savings 2023 2024 /24 /25 Automation Investment across the Council's processes to enable automation and improved efficiency 0.55 Efficiencies and savings through improved processes, automation and enabling more tasks to be undertaken via self-service.
 (Savings TBC) Fees & Charges Review Assessing income streams across the council to ensure they are appropriate and review process for income collection.
 0.10 Potential increase in charges, leading to higher income.
 Efficiencies in associated processes, providing better customer experience and potentially reducing resources.
 (As an illustrative example of savings, 1% on discretionary fees and charges would yield around £0.3M pa) Asset Development and Disposal Programme Review of council owned assets 0.54 2.30 A programme to develop and implement the proposals to retain, dispose and develop the Council's Assets to maximise the utilisation and benefit to the authority.
 SCC Transformation Enabling Excellence 0.45 4.60 To support the achievement of the organisational vision, goals and corporate plan that implement a revised operating model, service design and process reviews to drive efficiencies and better meet customer need.
-Ambitious Futures 0.44 To promote independence, preventative mindset and improve the way we work with people accessing our services including carers and providers. ( Estimated Saving Range £3M to £5M pa )
+Ambitious Futures 0.44 To promote independence, preventative mindset and improve the way we work with people accessing our services including carers and providers.
+(Estimated Saving Range £3M to £5M pa)